MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 - Team tourism is not a 'polite' word for poaching staff - for it to work sponsoring companies should not be concerned that their staff will be poached.
 - Companies supporting tourism should consider time spent at another team 'work'.
 I've tried doing tourism on my on leave, alas it is hard to do when leave with family is so limited anyway.
 - Costs of tourism should be shared between companies.
-There should be no profit making movtive.
+There should be no profit making motive.

 ### Interested in doing a team tourism day with me? ###

 I love doing tourism days.
 I've found two things typically hold me back from doing them more frequently.

-1) Expenses (Travel & Accomodation)
+1) Expenses (Travel & Accommodation)
 2) Taking leave

 If you would be interested in having me be a tourist at your company shoot me an email and we will see if we can make it happen.